 - Publication of tender for purchase of services for enhanced due diligence procedures for the naturalization applicants from the Interior Ministry within two months from the date of the application.

 The aim of the changes as a general matter points to enhancing trustworthiness and efficiency of the Cyprus Investment Programme as well as widening the investment opportunities with an ultimate goal of benefitting the economy and wellbeing of Cyprus in general.
-What remains to be seen is whether such changes will be welcomed by interested investors and if the above measures will meet the test.

 Permanent Residency Scheme